cloudevents/spec/subscriptions-api.md

 Using any of these subscription management mechanisms should allow an application to claim conformance with this specification.
-More specifically, an application that uses an MQTT or AMQP message brokers as its middleware component should be able to use the native capabilities of those protocols to subscribe to CloudEvents event streams without requiring CloudEvents-specific mechanisms or extensions.
+More specifically, an application that uses an MQTT or AMQP message broker as its middleware component should be able to use the native capabilities of those protocols to subscribe to CloudEvents event streams without requiring CloudEvents-specific mechanisms or extensions.
 The conformance section in this document formally